homesmac/Conference_Call_NLP/README.md

 “What I really meant to say…”

 # Business Understanding
-Predict whether a company will hit or miss their projected revenue based on the content of their quarterly earnings conference calls?
+Can we predict whether companies will hit or miss their projected quarterly revenue based on the contents of their earnings conference calls?

 # Why?
 Revenues are important!